The Birth of Tarot

-The word ‘Tarot’ originates from the Italian word ‘Tarocchi’, which in the late 15th and early 16th century was used as a synonym for ‘foolishness’.
+The term ‘Tarot‘ is derived from the Italian word ‘Tarocchi’, which was synonymous with ‘foolishness’ in the late 15th and early 16th centuries.
+Originally, tarot cards were used for games, much like regular playing cards.

-These decks are known as the Visconti- Sforza tarot deck.
-The Visconti-Sforza deck had a big influence on the design, numbering and interpretation on the cards that followed.
-And inspired a big part of the lay-out of the modern tarot cards.
-Around 15 of these decks are still around and are kept in libraries, private collections end museums over the world.
+These decks are now known as the Visconti-Sforza tarot deck.
+They greatly influenced the design, numbering, and interpretation of subsequent cards and inspired a significant part of the layout of modern tarot cards.
+About 15 of these decks are still in existence today, preserved in libraries, private collections, and museums worldwide.

-During the Italian wars (in the years 1494- 1559) the practice of tarot spread to countries outside of Italy, like France and Switzerland.
-The most popular tarot pattern used in these countries was called the ‘Tarot of Marseille’.
+The production of these early tarot card decks was limited due to their hand-painted nature.
+It was only after the invention of the printing press that wider production became possible.
+During the Italian wars (1494-1559), the practice of tarot spread to countries outside Italy, such as France and Switzerland.
+The most popular tarot pattern used in these countries was the ‘Tarot of Marseille‘.